ritterim/express-openid-connect-secured-jekyll/README.md

 - Ruby v2
 - `gem install bundler`
 - HTTPS is required for the `express-session` cookie, unless the `EXPRESS_INSECURE` environment variable is set to `"true"`.
+- If `'trust proxy'` should be set for Express based on the hosting environment, set `TRUST_PROXY` environment variable to `"true"`.

 ## Usage quickstart